 Games have long been a laboratory of capital.
 Years before Steam launched, Julian Dibbel wrote in Wired about the “unreal estate boom” in Ultima Online, an early multiplayer online game that allowed for economic crossover between the game and the outside world.
 The teaser line for the article stresses digital economies could be organized to exploit labor just as easily as any other mode of commodity production: “Welcome to virtual paradise, where a carpenter can live in the castle of his dreams — if he doesn’t mind an 80-hour workweek double-clicking pig iron and hoarding digital dung.”
 Counter-Strike’s weapon skins, as well as the commodities in other games (such as Team Fortress 2) available in the Steam Community Marketplace all intensify the process pioneered in Ultima Online.
 The dynamics were there, but Steam brought them all together.

 These economic experiments are a harbinger of wider trends in global capitalism and consumerism, including for old-fashioned retail.
 The way that digital marketplaces have changed conventional retail may seem fairly obvious.
 Some market reports suggest that up to 25 percent of malls will close in the next five years as online retail continues to eat into the market share of anchor stores.
-Amazon’s Prime Day, with self-reported sales in its first year eclipsing the combined revenue of every brick-and-mortar Black Friday sale, also testifies to digital shopping’s seemingly unstoppable rise.
+Amazon’s Prime Day, with sales in its first year eclipsing Black Friday’s, also testifies to digital shopping’s seemingly unstoppable rise.
 In the next few years, Credit Suisse expects that online retail in the U.S. will represent more than a third of all transactions.

 But thinking of online and conventional retail or digital and nondigital commerce as distinct will lead you to miss more significant changes.
 Not only have those distinctions have been porous from the start (Whole Foods’s integration with Amazon Prime and brick-and-mortar retailers staging Instagram-able displays suggest how complementary they can be), but it has masked how networked computing has brought about a broader platformization of commerce.